Trafficking of children: Proposed solutions

 Broad protection actions are geared towards children who could potentially be trafficked, and include raising awareness about child trafficking, particularly in vulnerable communities.
 This type of outreach also includes policies geared towards improving the economic statuses of vulnerable families, so that reasonable alternatives are available to them, other than sending their children to work.
 Examples of this include increasing employment opportunities for adults and conditional cash transfer programs.
 Another major broad protection program that has been readily endorsed by UN.GIFT, the ILO, and UNICEF involves facilitating gender equality, specifically by enhancing both boys' and girls' access to affordable, quality education.
 Other forms of protection and resources are conveniently located clinics, clean water, sustainable environments, and financial literacy.

-Another way to raise awareness for child trafficking is by communities from all over the world dedicating a week to this situation.
-Observing the 2012 Human Trafficking Awareness Day in the US, and wider world.
-Community groups along with police enforcements are collaborating to organize events as well as in depth information sessions and support groups for the victims.
-The events held by communities could include films, guest speakers, booths, and many more things that can help people understand the seriousness of this issue.
-The ICE (Human Trafficking) has a help line for victims as well as conducts awareness in the U.S.A communities through the ICE In Plain Sight Campaign.

 Preventative actions are more focused on addressing the actual practice of child trafficking, specifically by implementing legal frameworks that are aimed to both deter and prosecute traffickers.
 This involves the adoption and implementation of the ILO's international labour standards, as well as the development of safe and legal migration practices.

 Law enforcement refers to the actual prosecution of traffickers; UNICEF maintains that successful prosecution of child traffickers is the surest way to send a message that child trafficking will not be tolerated.
 Traffickers can be "caught" at any one of the three steps of trafficking: recruitment, movement, and/or exploitation; anti-trafficking laws as well as child labour laws must then be appropriately enforced and having them properly implemented.
 The development of grassroots surveillance systems has also been suggested by UNICEF which would enable communities to immediately report signs of child trafficking to legal authorities.
 However, some anti-trafficking groups, such as the Young Women's Empowerment Project, are against working with law enforcement due to cases where law enforcement officials played roles in the exploitation of the victim.
 In June 2016, 14 Oakland Police officers were alleged to have been involved in a sex scandal involving a teenaged prostitute, including some while she was allegedly a minor.